Anna Gurney: Adult life

 In 1819 she brought out anonymously, in a limited impression for private circulation, A Literal Translation of the Saxon Chronicle.
 By a Lady in the Country.
 This work, which went to a second edition, was commended by the highly respected academic James Ingram, in his Saxon Chronicle with Translations, 1823, preface, p.
 12.

 In 1825, after the death of her mother, she went to reside at Northrepps Cottage, near Cromer, with Sarah-Maria Buxton.
+The two most likely had a romantic relationship, as they referred to each other as their "faithful and beloved partner," and others referred to them as "cottage ladies" (a common term for cohabitating lesbians at the time).
 Buxton died in 1839, and Gurney continued to inhabit the cottage for the remainder of her life.
 While living there she procured at her own expense one of Manby's apparatus for saving the lives of seamen wrecked on dangerous coasts, and in cases of urgency she caused herself to be carried down to the beach, and directed the operations from her chair.
 Gurney worked with Amelia Opie to create an Anti-Slavery Society in Norwich.

-Gurney visited Rome, Athens and Argos, and was contemplating a voyage to the Baltic.
+Gurney visited Rome, Athens and Argos, and was contemplating a voyage to the Baltics.
 In 1845 she became an associate of the British Archaeological Association, being the first lady member who joined the association.
 In the Archæologia, xxxii.
 64–8, is a communication from her on The Discovery of a Gold Ornament near Mundesley in Norfolk, and in xxxiv.
 440–2 is a paper On the Lost City of Vineta, a submerged Phœnician city.

 In her later life she studied Danish, Swedish, and Russian literature.
 She also owned at least one Old Norse-Icelandic manuscript, an eighteenth-century copy of Víglundar saga, now in the University of Wisconsin-Madison Libraries Special Collections.
 After a short illness she died at the residence of her brother, Hudson Gurney, at Keswick, near Norwich, on 6 June 1857, and was buried alongside Sarah-Maria Buxton in Overstrand Church.